Skip to content

 In short

 Video conferencing platforms process live audio, video, and chat communications, often storing recordings and transcripts.
-For EU buyers, the key criterion is operator jurisdiction: US-owned platforms process meeting content and metadata that falls within CLOUD Act reach.
-Top-rated EU options on EU Vetted include Tixeo (France, 5/5), Element/Matrix (UK, 5/5), Wire (Switzerland, 5/5), and Threema (Switzerland, 5/5).
+For EU buyers, what matters most is operator jurisdiction: US-owned platforms process meeting content and metadata that falls within CLOUD Act reach.
+Strong EU options on EU Vetted include Tixeo (France, EU-owned, ANSSI-qualified), Threema (Switzerland, CLOUD Act exposure: None), Element/Matrix (UK, open federated protocol, self-hostable), and Wire (Switzerland, end-to-end encrypted; CLOUD Act exposure: Material via its sub-processor chain).

 FAQ